Artists in schools program grants

 Before you apply

-You must have all of the following documents before you apply:
+You must have all of the following information and documents before you apply:

 - Australian Business Number of the school